952-444-2044

 What to Do if You Have a Leak

-If water is already entering your home through the ceiling, the best emergency step is to punch a small hole in the ceiling and place a bucket below.
-This prevents water from spreading across ceilings, leaking through light fixtures and causing hidden damage.
+If water is already entering your home through the ceiling, punch a small hole where the water is collecting and place a bucket below it.
+This relieves pressure, preventing water from spreading across ceilings or seeping into light fixtures.
+A small repair later is far easier than replacing damaged drywall.

 A Pioneer in Ice Dam Removal

-Looking for a good resource for everything ice dams?
 The Ice Dam Company, founded in Minneapolis in 2003, was the first large-scale ice dam removal and prevention company in the United States.
-Thousands of projects later, they continue to set the standard.
-Their sister company, Kuhl’s Contracting, also provides extensive resources on removal, prevention and heat cable installation.
+Their expertise inspired modern techniques for ice dam management and prevention, including innovations in heat cable design.
+Their sister company, Kuhl’s Contracting, remains a leading resource for ice dam prevention education.